Assess in Blackboard with Tests & Quizzes

 - Randomize the order of answers for multiple choice and multiple answer questions.

-- Hold back on releasing scores (or at least right/wrong answers) to students until a time when all students have completed the test.
+- Hold back on releasing scores to students until a time when all students have completed the test.

-- If you do use questions generated by a publisher, you can edit them by changing a few variables or re-ordering words to reduce the likelihood of finding answers on the internet.
+- Develop “Pools” (or question banks) and use them to create randomized “Question Sets“ so each student gets a unique version of the exam.
+Textbook publishers sometimes offer test banks that are ready to import into Blackboard.
+You can also import questions from your own tests (in Word documents) or write new questions directly into a pool.
+(If you do use questions generated by a publisher, you can edit them by changing a few variables or re-ordering words to reduce the likelihood of finding answers on the internet.)

 The Respondus LockDown Browser is a special browser that prevents a student from accessing other applications and websites while taking the test.
 When you deploy a test, you can choose to make this feature a requirement.
 Students should be instructed to download and install it well in advance, and given an opportunity to practice it with a low-stakes quiz before using it for an exam.